CarlFlo/knut/README.md

 Comments and variables can be defined this way in a normal txt file.
 ```
-; this is a comment for the variable that is below it
+; This is a comment for the variable that is below it.
-; It should provide a description, an example that helps
+; It should provide a description or an example that helps the user
-; the user properly use and understand the purpose of the variable
+; properly understand the purpose of the variable and how to use it.
-Money=1234

-Currency=Dollar
+Money=10520

+Currency=Krona

 Sunny=true

+; In celsius
+Temperature=23.48
 ```

 The field followed by a '=' and then directly the value without and spaces.
 Empty lines and lines starting with ';' will be ignored.